NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 <img src="images/Biofilm Website 2.png" width="800" height="400">

 ## **Overview** <a name="OV"></a>
-> INSTRUCTIONS: This README should walk the learner through the background and steps necessary to complete your teaching module.
-To use our module clone this repo using `git clone https://github.com/NIGMS/MetagenomicsUSD` and then navigate to the directory for this project.
-For more technical details of the cloud, you can rely on the the [NIH Cloud Lab README](https://github.com/STRIDES/NIHCloudLabGCP).
+> INSTRUCTIONS: This README should walk the learner through the background and steps necessary to complete this training module.
+To use our module, clone this repo using `git clone https://github.com/NIGMS/MetagenomicsUSD` and then navigate to the directory for this project.
+For more technical details of the cloud, see the [NIH Cloud Lab README](https://github.com/STRIDES/NIHCloudLabGCP).

 A microbial community and biofilms are complex formations of microbials in collaborative groups, composed of different types of microorganisms such as bacteria, viruses and fungi.
-This tutorial aims to introduce the learner to Metagenomics Workflow Self-paced Practical Learning Module that will aid in the understanding of biofilms role in human health and beyond.
+This tutorial aims to introduce the learner to microbiome analysis through a self-paced practical learning module that will aid in the understanding of the role of biofilms in human health and beyond.
 This will include the analysis of the microbial community composition (what microorganism is in my sample?), diversity, and function (what are they doing?).
 We will leverage quorum sensing protein signatures to provide insights into the microbial community and biofilm gene-phenotype response markers prediction.

-This README provides the tutorials to our step-by-step analytic workflow.
-These tutorials do this by going step-by-step through specific submodules in our workflow.
-These submodules cover the start to finish of basic bioinformatics analysis starting from core dataset preparation(e.g. downloading raw sequence data), to our microbial community gene/function marker prediction.
+This README describes the tutorials in our step-by-step analytic workflow.
+These submodules cover the end-to-end workflow of a standard metagenomics  bioinformatics analysis, starting at core dataset preparation (e.g., downloading raw sequence data) through microbial community gene/function marker prediction.

 <div class="alert alert-block alert-info">
     <i class="fa fa-lightbulb-o" aria-hidden="true"></i>
-    <b>Tip: </b> This version of the training module runs on Docker.
+    <b>Tip: </b> This module uses Docker.
 If you have any docker related issue, refer to our troubleshooting section below or contact us.
 </div>